Hi my name is Alfie,

 How I got here?

-Many of the workshops and training I provide has its roots in trying to alleviate the traumatic experiences I have experienced, including those I’ve hurt by my own behaviours.
+Many of the workshops and training I provide and or promote has its roots in desiring to mitigate and counteract the impact of trauma as well as poor choices that have not just impacted my life but also those I’ve hurt by my behaviours.

-Growing up, I viewed myself as damaged and the people, places and situations I found myself in put me in company with many who thought the same.
-Yet what I saw which I had not seen in myself were those who were talented, capable.
+Growing up, I viewed myself as damaged and the people, places and situations put me in company with many who thought the same.
+Yet what I saw which I had not seen in myself were those who were talented, capable and most worthy.
 Interesting characters who like myself were and are largely misunderstood.
-I use the word were because sadly some of those characters are no longer with us.
+I use the word were, because sadly some of those are no longer with us.

-Since my release from custody in late 2014 (Assaulting police), I have been 10 + years sober (including drugs).
-I’ve applied myself to various jobs, even running my own cleaning business for a time whilst returning to education learning about psychology and security.
+Since my release from custody in late 2014 (Assaulting police officers), I have been 10 + years sober (including drugs).
+I’ve applied myself to various jobs, even running my own cleaning business for a time whilst returning to education gaining qualifications in psychology and security.

 Through these studies, I’ve been fortunate enough to derive a model that can be used to champion wellness personally and professionally.